ging/fiware-chef_validator/README.rst

 1. The **Client** sends a POST request to the service API, containing:
     - The name of the cookbook to be tested
-    - The *Github* repository from which to obtain the cookbook
+    - The *chef supermarket* repository from which to obtain the cookbook
     - The virtual machine name for deployment
-2. The **Server** recieves the request and takes the following steps:
+2. The **Server** receives the request and takes the following steps:
     - Checks the user permissions to take the next steps by validating against Keystone
     - Downloads the needed *cookbook*
     - Deploys the selected *Virtual Machine* image